invision-trading/num/README.md

 For mathematical operations that have well-known abbreviations, such as `log` for `logarithm` or `atanh` for `inverseHyperbolicTangent`, the `Num` interface provides methods for such abbreviations, also known as shorthand methods.
-Using the shorthand methods is the preferred usage.
+The shorthand methods should be preferred to the full name of the mathematical operation; the full name exists for completeness and as a reference for the shorthand.

 Check out the [Javadoc](https://javadoc.io/doc/trade.invision/num) for all classes and method signatures, but here's a quick reference: